jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/3_Optim_Basics.typ

 The objective function establishes a mathematical framework that quantifies the optimization goal through fundamental principles of the respective field, incorporating physical laws, empirical relationships, and other measurable criteria.
 This function transforms a set of design variables into a single scalar value representing the quantity to be optimized.
 The mathematical formulation facilitates numerical implementation, where computational logic enhances solution efficiency and manages complex constraints.
 This approach enables systematic design space exploration while maintaining mathematical rigor and computational efficiency.

 // -------------------------------------------------------------------------- //
-In practical applications, a large number of design variables is only justified when sufficient computing resources are available, and the modeling accuracy necessitates such complexity.
+In practical applications, a large number of design variables are only justified when sufficient computing resources are available, and the modeling accuracy necessitates such complexity.
 In such cases, sensitivity analysis serves as a structured approach to evaluate the significance of each design variable.
 The magnitude and direction of gradients provide crucial information about the relationship between design variables and the objective function.
 A high positive or negative gradient indicates that the design variable substantially influences the objective function, while a gradient approaching zero suggests minimal impact.